elgw/deconwolf/doc/dw.md

 : Pre-process the image and the PSF by convolving it by a 3-D isotropic Gaussian with sigma=s.
 This acts as a low pass filter.
 Have been found useful for very noisy image.

+**\--noplan**
+: disable FFTW3 planning.
+This means that FFTW3 uses the default plan for the given problem size.

 **maxproj**
 : With *maxproj* as the first argument deconwolf will create max